fedexist/my-cookiecutter-template/docs/prompts.rst

 use_sql
     Whether you're going to use sql queries within your project.

-use_pycharm
-    Whether you're going to use PyCharm as IDE.

 use_jupyter
     Whether your project will have jupyter notebooks.
 This option will add or remove a folder named 'ipynb', where you should be supposed to put your notebook files.